 Step 2 – Packing for the Craft Show

 How are you getting your stuff to the show?
 A large truck with a trailer makes it easy to pack everything in but costs more in gas.
-A small car, like the Honda Fit that I’ve got, can handle a lot if it is put in carefully but it takes good planning to fit everything in.
-Some vendors send their product on ahead by courier, use the tables provided at the show and just travel with their luggage.
-You need to plan ahead and be prepared.
+A small car, like the Honda Fit that I’ve got, can handle a lot if it is put in carefully but does take good planning to fit everything in.
+Some vendors send their product on ahead by courier, use the tables provided at the show, and just travel with their luggage.
+You need to plan and be prepared.

 You should use extra lighting in your booth to improve the visibility of your product.
 Make sure you have extra light bulbs and extension cords.
 Remember to request power on the show application if you are using lights.